 Justification

 Houses in Multiple Occupation (HMOs) are defined as homes accommodating three or more unrelated households who typically share kitchens, lounges, and bathrooms.
+If an Article 4 direction is put in place, which means that the council has removed "permitted development rights,” planning permission will be required for small HMOs (3 – 6 people) in specific areas.

 HMOs are an increasingly popular part of the housing market in parts of the Black Country.
 As rooms can be rented individually, they provide additional affordable accommodation options, used primarily by students, young people, and those on lower incomes.